lanejere5/mlb/README.md

 ## Security

 I've followed all the security best practices I'm aware of.
 Although you can see all the source code for the services in this project, you shouldn't be able to do anything malicious.
+This is because:
-- The backend services require authentication.
+- The backend services (`data-pipeline`, `model`, and storage) require authentication.
-- The github actions used to deploy each service use github secrets to associate the corresponding service accounts used for service-to-service authentication.
+- Github secrets are used to associate service accounts with services.